 Accidents can happen anywhere, and due to an incredibly wide range of interrelated causes.
-Yet when an accident occurs in a public place, then it is very likely that somebody is responsible for ensuring the accident could not occur in the first place.
-And in these situations, a valid reason to claim compensation will exist.
-Some of the reasons for claiming compensation for an accident in a public place include:
+Yet when an accident occurs in a public place, then it is very likely that somebody is responsible for ensuring the accident could not occur in the first place, resulting in serious injury claims.
+Some of the reasons for claiming serious injury compensation for an accident in a public place include:

-- Accidents that occur due to inadequate staffing levels, or inadequate supervision of the general public – for example, if an accident occurs because no employees of the company that operates the publicly accessible premises were available to quickly clean up a liquid spill, causing a publicly accessible walkway to become dangerous.
+- Accidents that occur due to inadequate staffing levels, or inadequate supervision of the general public – for example, if an accident occurs because no company employees that operate the publicly accessible premises were available to quickly clean up a liquid spill, causing a publicly accessible walkway to become dangerous.

-- Accidents that occur due to inadequate staff training – for example, a member of staff allows a member of the public to assist them in lifting a heavy item on to a trade counter, causing a serious injury.
+- Accidents that occur due to inadequate staff training – for example, a member of staff-allow a member of the public to lift a heavy item on to a trade counter, causing a serious injury.
 This is contra to health and safety regulations.
 The member of staff should have requested the assistance of a co-worker, not a member of the public.

 These are just two examples of how an accident causing a serious injury can occur in a public place.
 Contact us to discuss your unique situation so that we can assist you further.

-Some injuries, such as a serious head injury causing brain damage, have the inherent side-effect of causing a significant drop in the quality of life of the victim.
+Some injuries, such as a serious head injury causing brain damage, have the inherent side-effect of causing a significant drop in the victim’s quality of life.
 These side-effects and other factors are used to judge just how severe a serious injury is.
 And of course, the severity of the injury is a major factor in deciding how much compensation will be awarded.
 Brain injury compensation can be over a million pounds.
 Contributing factors that are used to judge the severity of an injury include:

 - The level of physical pain suffered – this includes just how much pain the injury caused, and

 - Loss of ability to function – if the injury means that the sufferer cannot function at maximum capacity, this will be factored into the compensation claim.
-For example, losing the ability to use an arm, will mean that a person will have problems cleaning themselves, dressing themselves, feeding themselves, and carrying out everyday tasks.
+For example, losing the ability to use an arm will mean that a person will have problems cleaning themselves, dressing, feeding themselves, and carrying out everyday tasks.
 The level of loss of function, as well as the duration, will factor into judging the severity of an injury.

 - Psychological trauma – people react to serious injuries in vastly different ways.
-One person might shrug off the pain, and focus on their recovery.
+One person might shrug off the pain and focus on their recovery.
 Others suffer long-term psychological effects such as Post Traumatic Stress Disorder (PTSD), depression and anxiety.
-The seriousness and duration of the psychological effects of the injury are a contributing factor to the severity of the injury.
+The seriousness and duration of the injury’s psychological effects are a contributing factor to the severity of the injury.

 Beginning a claim for compensation following an accident that has caused a serious injury, is quite straightforward.
 The first step is to reach out to us, using the contact information found at the bottom of this guide.

 We will work through the details of your accident with you, and offer you solid advice on how to move your serious injury compensation claim forward.
-We can arrange for a local medical examination to take place if it is needed, and we can give you an indication of just how much we think you can claim, and what your chances of being awarded compensation actually are.
-For most people who contact us, we will offer a No Win No Fee form of legal representation.
+We can arrange for a local medical examination to take place if needed.
+We can indicate just how much we think you can claim and what your chances of being awarded compensation actually are.
+We will offer a No Win No Fee form of legal representation for most people who contact us.

-When a person suffers a serious injury as the result of an accident, it is likely that any claim for compensation will incorporate numerous types of damages.
-The most common of these can be defined as:
+When a person suffers a serious injury as the result of an accident, it is likely that serious injury claims for compensation will incorporate numerous types of damages.

-- General damages – this type of damages pertains to all the physical aspects of the serious injury.
-Anything that appears in the “judging the severity of a serious injury” section above, will be incorporated into the general damages category.
+General damages – this type of damages pertains to all the physical aspects of the serious injury.
+Anything that appears in the “judging the severity of a serious injury” section above will be incorporated into the general damages category.
 All damages related to financial loss or out of pocket expenses you’ve incurred are known as special damages.

 - Ongoing care – for victims of a serious injury who either need full or part-time care in their own home or have become institutionalised in order to ensure they receive adequate day-to-day care.
 The cost of this care can be claimed.

-- Loss of earnings – this category of damages covers both short-term loss of earnings due to missing work, and also the long-term loss of future earnings due to a decreased ability to continue working.
+- Loss of earnings – this category of damages covers both short-term losses of earnings due to missing work and the long-term loss of future earnings due to a decreased ability to continue working.

-- Medical expenses – any out of pocket expenses that were applied to medical treatment both initially after the accident, and also for ongoing therapy and medication costs.
+- Medical expenses – any out of pocket expenses that were applied to medical treatment both initially after the accident and ongoing therapy and medication costs.